bndnio/concurrency-mini-problems/README.md

 The assignment consists of 5 problems from the Little Book of Semaphores by Allen B. Downey (Version 2.2.1), and 1 problem that students have arrived at on their own.
-The problems from the Little Book of Semaphores are chosed by students, and intended to model real life problems and scenarios.
+The problems from the Little Book of Semaphores are chosen by students, and intended to model real life problems and scenarios.
-The 6th problem (student's choice) is inteded to be an interesting problem, or one it's related to their final project.
+The 6th problem (student's choice) is intended to be an interesting problem, or one it's related to their final project.

 This document is broken down into the following sections.
 This introduction section, outlining the assignment parameters.
-A methodology section, describing how I performed measurements and analysis of software implementations to problems as well as where I gathered inforamation about the tooling.
+A methodology section, describing how I performed measurements and analysis of software implementations to problems as well as where I gathered information about the tooling.
 The discussion section, where each problem is broken down into it's relevance, code/runtime characteristics, and analysis.
-And lastly, a conclusion section, which contains a highlevel overview of the project, realizations, and closing remarks.
+And lastly, a conclusion section, which contains a high-level overview of the project, realizations, and closing remarks.

 # Methodology